In this article

 When popups were introduced on his blog, he saw a 103 percent increase in email subscriptions with just a .7 percent increase in bounce rates.
 (Email address that he could use to nurture from a sales perspective, thus increasing his profits!)
 While not every context will be the same, popups are a solution you'd be foolish not to implement.

-The correlation is simple: more email addresses means more traffic to your site or product.
+The correlation is simple: more email addresses mean more traffic to your site or product.
 More traffic means more sales.
 More sales means more win!

 Email Newsletter Mistake #4: You're sending emails from a generic account.